nsrehman/Capminer/README.md

 ### Boost
 General C++ source library with various functionality including IO timers and threads.
 ### Cable
+Cable is a set of CMake modules and scripts containing common patterns used in CMake-based C++ projects.
 ### CLI11
+CLI11 is a command line parser for C++11 and beyond that provides a rich feature set with a simple and intuitive interface.
 ### OpenSSL
+OpenSSL is a robust, commercial-grade, full-featured Open Source Toolkit for the Transport Layer Security (TLS) protocol formerly known as the Secure Sockets Layer (SSL) protocol.
 ### JsonCPP
+JsonCpp is a C++ library that allows manipulating JSON values, including serialization and deserialization to and from strings.

 ## F.A.Q.
+### How does CapMiner improve upon kawpowminer?
+CapMiner implements an automatic benchmark system that starts upon app launch.
+In an average time of 17 minutes, the program cycles different combinations of memory clock speed and power limit.
+The combination that generates the highest profit is selected and the seetings are saved for use.
+### How do I redo the benchmark?
+Go to the path where the main .exe is located and delete the benchmark.txt file.
+Doing this and re-running the application normally will prompt the app to benchmark once again.

 [Releases]: https://github.com/capminer/capminer/releases